marat-gainullin/rock-paper-scissors/README.md

 Then the game allows to select one of available tools or quit the game and return to mode selection.
 In the computer vs. computer mode, game waits for player's confirmation of a new round or a quit command.

-The game has a lighwieght console processor isolated from game's logic.
+The game has a lightwieght console processor isolated from game's logic.

 The game has a strategy, that is followed by computers while making moves.
 Since a player wants to play a new game each time, computers' moves are based on randomness,